 HUMIRA specifically targets and blocks a key driver of systemic inflammation, TNF-α, which can contribute to skin disease on the outside and joint damage on the inside.
 The relationship between these pharmacodynamic activities and the mechanism(s) by which HUMIRA exerts its clinical effects is unknown.1

 The American Academy of Dermatology recognizes the role of TNF-α in the pathophysiology of psoriasis based on the observation that there are elevated levels of TNF-α in both the affected skin and serum of patients with psoriasis.5Explaining HUMIRA’s mechanism of action to your patients Visit HUMIRA.com to see patient-friendly educational materials developed to do just that Visit HUMIRA.com

 — Menter et al. J Am Acad Dermatol.
 2008

-HS is a severe immune-mediated skin disease: chronic, progressive, inflammatory—and debilitating.4-8 It is characterized by recurrent nodules, abscesses, and fistulas in the apocrine gland-bearing regions of the body.6,9
+HS is a severe immune-mediated skin disease: chronic, progressive, inflammatory—and debilitating.6-10 It is characterized by recurrent nodules, abscesses, and fistulas in the apocrine gland-bearing regions of the body.8,11

 Watch the video below exploring HUMIRA’s mechanism of action in relation to HS.

-One study found that HS lesions expressed 5 times more TNF-α than normal skin.10
+One study found that HS lesions expressed 5 times more TNF-α than normal skin.12

-The typical presentation of moderate to severe HS symptoms include6:
+The typical presentation of moderate to severe HS symptoms include8:

 gluteal cleft 14%